ETM2097/Advent-of-Code-2025/INCLUDE/README.md

-            // If we have not computed the path previously, and it is not the base case, we proceed to explore the neighbors of the current node. long long totalPaths = 0; // We set the total paths counter to 0, as the paths to the target from current are not computed yet. if (forwardAdjacents.contains(current)) { // If the current node has neighbors, we proceed to explore them vector<NodeType> neighbors = forwardAdjacents.get(current); // We get the neighbors of the current node in order to iterate through them for (const NodeType& neighbor : neighbors) { // Now for each neighbor, we recursively call the method to count paths from that neighbor to the target totalPaths += countPathsHelper(neighbor, target, memo); // We add the number of paths from neighbor to target to the total paths
+            // If we have not computed the path previously, and it is not the base case, we proceed to explore the neighbors of the current node. long long totalPaths = 0; // We set the total paths counter to 0, as the paths to the target from current are not computed yet. if (forwardAdjacents.contains(current)) { // If the current node has neighbors, we proceed to explore them const vector<NodeType>& neighbors = forwardAdjacents.getRef(current); // We get the neighbors of the current node in order to iterate through them for (const NodeType& neighbor : neighbors) { // Now for each neighbor, we recursively call the method to count paths from that neighbor to the target totalPaths += countPathsHelper(neighbor, target, memo); // We add the number of paths from neighbor to target to the total paths
                 }